vincode-io/Zavala/docs/_pages/help/Glossary.md

 The right-most column of the Main Window.
 The editor shows the currently selected Outline and allows you to edit its content and properties.

+## Locking

+Encrypts an Outline and prevents access to the Outline until a biometric key or password is provided.

 ## Main Window

 This is the first window you see when you start Zavala for the first time.
 It